Petropavlivska Borshchahivka: Education and sports

 The village has a school and a kindergarten.

 In 2009 the school stadium was reconstructed, a modern football field with artificial turf was created.
 The village football team "Chaika" successfully plays in the regional championship.
 The school team played in the semi-finals of the National School Football Cup "Euro-2012".

 Near Petropavlivska Borshchahivka (in the village of Chaiky) there is a car sports complex "Chaika" – one of the leading centers of motorsport in the country.

 Transport

 Kiltseva road runs along the eastern border of the village.

 Religion

 In 1755 a wooden church of St. Simeon the Stylite was built in the village.
 After repeated reconstructions, in 1908–1909 it was rebuilt into stone church.
 In 2005–2011 the church was under reconstruction, in the summer of 2011 service was resumed.

 On May 5, 2002, the first service was held in the newly built church.

 Elections

 Ukrainian elections

-The village belongs to a single-member constituency № 95.
+The village belongs to a single-member constituency No. 95.